jwfang/envoy-pvmc/README.md

 the *logs* dir have some already captured envoy trace logs, for your convenience.

 ## NOTE
-1. i tested a *sds* cluster with out CDS, no fault
+1. i tested a *sds* cluster with out CDS, no fault. it's in *sds-only* branch.

 ## FAQ
 1. why there are docker ? since i encounter this when run it by docker-compose, and it falut on DNS callbacks.